caronc/nzbget-dirwatch/README.md

                         scan directories for NZB-Files on different machines and still remotely push them to your central NZBGet server.
+  -c, --auto-cleanup    Removes any .dw files detected prior to the handling
+                        of detected NZB-Files (and/or ZIP files containing them).
   -D, --debug           Debug Mode

 ```